matthiasprobst/h5RDMtoolbox/docs/index.rst

 The "HDF5 Research Data Management Toolbox" (h5RDMtoolbox) is a python package that provides a set of tools to work with HDF5 files.
-It is intended to help researches in projects achieving `FAIR principles <https://www.nature.com/articles/sdata201618>`_ data management based on HDF5 files.
-It supports with data creation, processing and sharing.
+It is intended to help researches in projects achieving `FAIR<https://www.nature.com/articles/sdata201618>`_ data management based on HDF5 files.
+It supports users with data creation, processing and sharing. `Conventions <conventions/index>` can be designed flexible and to the needs of the respective project or collaboration.
+They are respected by the interface (`wrapper <wrapper/index>`) built around the core package `h5py`.
+Additionally, the package provides tools to `query <database/index>` HDF5 files in a file system or through a database (mongoDB).

 .. note::